Check In

 3 Things That You Should Do Before A Urine Test

-Collect a midstream sample: Let the first few drops go before collecting your sample and collectfrom midstream as this helps prevent contamination.
+• Collect a midstream sample: Let the first few drops pass, then collect the sample midstream, as this helps prevent contamination.
+These simple steps help avoid repeat testing and unclear results.

 3 Things That You Should Avoid To Get Accurate Urine Test Results